alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `Pure` puts an already-computed value into `IO<T>`.
 It does not defer evaluation of its argument.

-This is wrong when the expression itself performs an effect:
+This defeats deferral when the expression itself performs an effect:

 ```csharp
 IO<string> text =